 Employment opportunities for geologists are very good.
 Most geology graduates with a strong academic background and good grades have no trouble finding employment if they are willing to move to a location where work is available.

 Over the next several years, the number of geology job openings is expected to exceed the number of students graduating from university geology programs.
 Starting salaries for geologists have recently ranged from $50,000 to $100,000 per year.

 How Can You Become a Geologist?

-If you are a pre-college student can prepare to become a geologist by doing well in all of your courses.
-Science courses are especially important but math, writing, and other disciplines are used by every geologist during every working day.
+If you are a pre-college student, you can prepare to become a geologist by doing well in all of your courses.
+Science courses are especially important, but math, writing, and other disciplines are used by every geologist during every working day.

 If you are considering college or graduate school, there are many universities that offer courses or programs in geology.
 Visit the website of a school that offers a geology degree, get in touch with the geology department, let them know you are interested and make arrangements to visit the campus.
 Don't be hesitant.
 Good schools and professors want to be contacted by interested students.

 |Rocks: Galleries of igneous, sedimentary and metamorphic rock photos with descriptions.||

 |Minerals: Information about ore minerals, gem materials and rock-forming minerals.|